Language of Life

 There’s more than one building with a wave-like design feature coming to life in Lake Nona Town Center.
 And while one may give away its namesake, like The Lake Nona Wave Hotel, at first glance, the other is more subtle.

 We’re talking about Lake Nona Town Center’s newest place to park: the DNA garage.
 Brightly adorned with color-coded vertical bars in the shape of a double helix or wave, the new garage brings the DNA sequence of a Valencia orange to life along its exterior.
-The DNA garage will service a new office building (pictured below with the blue exterior) in addition to offering overflow parking for the Lake Nona Performance Club opening this summer.
+The DNA garage will service a new office building (pictured below with the blue exterior) in addition to offering overflow parking for the Lake Nona Performance Club.

 And while this colorful new addition is certainly unique, the DNA garage also shares similarities to the main Town Center parking garage known for the Beacon and Code Wall art installations.
 Aside from the same layout and function, the two four-story parking garages also share a unique design theme of coded language.